yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 ---
-title: 'Editing BrainSTEM by Talking to an LLM'
+title: 'Keeping a Lab Notebook by Talking to an LLM'
-tags: [Computer, Lab]
+tags: [Computer]
 status: publish
 type: post
 published: true